JefferyLWu/JefferyLWu/README.md

 New to Github but trying my best!

 - Currently residing in Ontario, Canada
-- High school graduate going to uni 💻
+- Current university student at Queen's University 💻
 - Have experince with Python, CSS, C#
   - Limited experince with C++
   - Want to learn Java and JS